Richard-Sti/GSHE_public/README.md

 - [ ] Correct the conversion to observer proper time.
 - [ ] When looping over arrays stop assuming $s=\pm 2$ when summarising results.
 - [ ] Add an example notebook to calculate the deviations.
+- [ ] Move the Mathematica notebooks to scripts

 ## Things to be resolved later